 Also, Read | Digitizing AML/KYC Compliance with Blockchain

 A blockchain is a data structure that enables the creation of a digital ledger storing all transactions.
 It is distributed across a digital network with cryptographic mechanisms.
-As a result, it enables each participant in the network to securely update that ledger without the need for a central authority.
+Consequently, it enables each participant in the network to securely update that ledger without the need for a central authority.

-A blockchain trade finance can encompass all the necessary information in one digital chain of blocks consisting of information documents.
-The chain is updated almost in real-time, and accessible by all members on the network at the same time.
+Blockchain trade finance can encompass all the necessary information in one digital chain of blocks consisting of information documents.
+The chain is updated almost in real-time, and accessible by all members of the network at the same time.

 Regulators get a real-time view of essential documents and information for enforcement and AML activities.

-Banks facilitating trade finance through Blockchain can eliminate the need to have a trusted intermediary in place to assume the risk.
+Banks facilitating trade finance through blockchain can eliminate the need to have a trusted intermediary in place to assume the risk.

-They can access and track bills of lading through Blockchain and thus, eliminate double spending risks.
+They can access and track bills of lading through blockchain and thus, eliminate double spending risks.